aguairon/project-02/README.md

 For me the greatest win was making the search bar fetch information without having to submit.
 Even though simple it made the site easier to use.

 ### Future features
-We would have loves to show recommendations based on the movie that was selected but unfortunately we run out of time.
+We would have loved to show recommendations based on the movie that was selected but unfortunately we run out of time.